 6.2.
-Reduce the Surplus in the Inventory
+Reducing the Surplus in the Inventory

 After using the MTC model, the percentage of all the finished goods in the warehouse is decreased by 62%.
 Table 6 shows the summaries of the finished goods in the warehouse.
-For standard products, the percentage of finished goods decreased by 74% (It decreased from 6000 units to 1550 units).
+For standard products, the percentage of finished goods decreased by 74%.
 For all the customized products, as some items were using non-modular design products, so the surplus slightly increases 200 units.